MVPStudio/standard-wordpress/README.md

 python setup-script.py --help
 ```

+Note that if you don't supply some of the necessary arguments `setup-script.py` will prompt you for the correct values.
-All of the generated files, including the `maintenance` once that you might want to `kubectl apply` later (see below)
+All of the generated files, including the `maintenance` ones that you might want to `kubectl apply` later (see below)
 get put into the directory you specified in your `--out` argument to the script.
 You will want to save these for later
 use; it's probably best to put them in a `git` repository somewhere.
-The `routing.yaml` script in the root of your
+The `routing.yml` script in the root of your
 `--out` directory needs to be given to an MVP Studio administrator so that routing can be set up.

 When the script is complete you should have a running, functional WordPress site.
 Note that for security reasons we do
 not install tools like `PHPMyAdmin` or a file browser.
 However, we _do_ generate Kubernetes manifest files for them in
 the `maintenance` subdirectory of `--out` so that you can launch such tools if you need them via a simple `kubectl apply
 -f`.
 Please do not leave these tools running any longer than necessary.

+The `setup-script.py` script shells out to `kubectl` to apply the generated files unless you pass `--dry_run` to the
+script.
+Thus `kubectl` will need to be in your `$PATH`.

 ## Backups